 For those who enjoy walking, Prague is beautiful to explore.
 The main sites aren’t necessarily all close together, however the views and routes are scenic and will allow you to explore some less busy parts of the city.

 For those who prefer public transportation, the city and main attractions are made easily accessible by either metro or tram.
 Tickets can be purchased on an individual basis (there are multiple ticket options depending on the length or your ride) or as a day or multi day pass.
 Remember, tickets always need to be validated by being stamped by the machine.
-If you get a multi-day pass, just stamp it the one time.
+If you get a multi-day pass (ideal if you are spending 3 days in Prague), just stamp it the one time.
 Tickets are checked pretty regularly, so don’t get caught without one.
 The fines are pretty hefty!

 Where to Stay in Prague for 3 Days

 Prague has accommodation options for all kinds of budgets and travel styles.
-From luxury boutique hotels to homey hostels, and local Airbnb options, you’ll have no problem finding a place to stay.
+From luxury boutique hotels to homey hostels you’ll have no problem finding a place to stay.

 In terms of neighbourhood, Prague is divided in several districts.
 Obviously, you want to be close to the main attractions you want to see, but that doesn’t mean you necessarily need to be right beside them; public transportation (or walking!) can get you there.

 Old town is probably the most popular place to stay with plenty of big hotels, but it also tends to come with a price tag.
 That being said, it’s the most central location.

 The Jewish quarter is also a central place to stay, though perhaps a little quieter than being directly in Old Town.
 However, this is one of the pricier neighbourhoods in the city and you can expect that to be reflected in hotel costs.

 Another popular option is to stay on the other side of the river, by the castle, which is equally beautiful and still within walking distance to the main sights.